AndreDrummer/tiutiu/readme-en-us.md

 ---

+## 📜 License
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify it as needed.

+---

 ## 🛠️ How to Set Up and Run

 Want to contribute or run **Tiu, Tiu** locally?
 Follow the steps below to set up the environment: